-Course SOC 108: Social Stratification
+SOC 108: Social Stratification

 This course examines the concepts of difference, hierarchy, equality, and inequality and the different forms in which they manifest.
 It explores both classical and emerging theories of class, race, and patriarchy, and examines their intersections.

 At the end of this course, students will come to appreciate the manner in which seemingly naturalised identities like race, caste, gender, and sexuality are constructed through the lens of political economy and particular forms of governmentality.
+This will provide them with an excellent understanding of diverse social inequalities.

-- 1. Understanding Social Stratification:
+Unit-1.
+Understanding Social Stratification:

-- a) Social Stratification and Social Inequality

-- b) The Problem of Ethical Neutrality
+- (a) Social Stratification and Social Inequality - (b) The Problem of Ethical Neutrality

-- c) Difference, Equality, and Inequality

-- d) The Structuring of Inequalities: The Significance of Ideas and Interests
+- (c) Difference, Equality, and Inequality - (d) The Structuring of Inequalities: The Significance of Ideas and Interests

-- 2. Occupation, Social Stratification, and Class:
+Unit-2.
+Occupation, Social Stratification, and Class:

-- a) Classes as Non-antagonistic Strata
+- (a) Classes as Non-antagonistic Strata

-- b) Classes as Antagonistic Groups
+- (b) Classes as Antagonistic Groups

-- c) Social Mobility and Class Structure
+- (c) Social Mobility and Class Structure

-- 3. Race and Ethnicity:
+Unit-3.
+Race and Ethnicity:

-- a) Natural Differences and Social Inequality

-- b) Identities, Nationalities, and Social Inequality
+- (a) Natural Differences and Social Inequality - (b) Identities, Nationalities, and Social Inequality

-- 4. Gender and Stratification:
+Unit-4.
+Gender and Stratification:

-- a) Patriarchy and the Subordination of Women

-- b) The Family as a Site of Inequality

-- c) Gender, Work, and Entitlements

-- d) The Community, the State and Patriarchy
+- (a) Patriarchy and the Subordination of Women - (b) The Family as a Site of Inequality - (c) Gender, Work, and Entitlements - (d) The Community, the State and Patriarchy